gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 ## My Project

-Following the [tutorial on Gatsbyjs](/tutorial/) I built up my project from scratch, breaking things profusely at first, but it honestly didn’t take long to gain confidence enough so that I launched my first site at [https://freebabylon5.com](https://freebabylon5.com) recently.
+Following the [tutorial on Gatsby](/tutorial/) I built up my project from scratch, breaking things profusely at first, but it honestly didn't take long to gain confidence enough so that I launched my first site at [https://freebabylon5.com](https://freebabylon5.com) recently.

-Be warned: the tutorial isn’t quite finished yet, you might be better off starting with
+Be warned: the tutorial isn't quite finished yet, you might be better off starting with
 [one of the starter kits already available](/docs/gatsby-starters/), so that you get `react-helmet` and active links implemented, the 2 things I had